BolajiAyodeji/bolajiayodeji.com/content/rd/http-status-codes-and-their-meanings.md

 which displays with a status code, as developers we need to be familiar with this status codes.

-In this article, I’d be explaining what each HTTP status code stand for.
+In this article, I'd be explaining what each HTTP status code stand for.

 **What is an HTTP status code?**<br> For every request from a web browser the server responds with a status code.
 If there was a error, you can get additional